AdobeDocs/campaign-standard.en/help/sending/using/control-group.md

     ![](assets/control-group-exclusion-causes.png)

-### Using the logs {#using-logs}
+### Using the control group logs {#using-logs}

-To filter on the control group, you can use the delivery logs.
+Once the delivery was sent, you can use the delivery logs to filter on the profiles that did not receive the message.
 Follow the steps below:

 1. Create a workflow.
 The detailed steps to create a workflow are presented in the [Building a workflow](../../automating/using/building-a-workflow.md) section.
 1. In **[!UICONTROL Activities]** > **[!UICONTROL Targeting]**, drag and drop a [Query](../../automating/using/query.md) activity.